 The main symptoms are persistent heartburn and regurgitation of acid regurgitation.
 Some people may not have heartburn.
 Instead, they may experience chest pain, hoarseness of voice, or trouble swallowing.

-This raised scar tissue can cause block the passage of food through your stomach and the duodenum.
+This raised scar tissue can block the passage of food through your stomach and the duodenum.

 This will make you feel as though your stomach is full, even though you haven’t eaten anything.
 This causes a loss of appetite and over time you start losing weight.